M-Osky/population_genetics/Readme.md

 - str_likelihood - extract the row of likelihood values from each Structure independent run outut to a table (outdated)
 - popmap_maker - it has been moved to M-Osky/handle_edit_files because its use is not exclusive for population genetics
 - save_signif_loci - is a shameful script I did to extract loci with significant pair-wise Fst from the general tsv files (from program 'populations' from Stacks)
+- coveragen_vcfilter has been moved to M-Osky/VCFiles because it's not an auxiliary script, it does perform analysis by itself